wl4g/springboot-template-project/README.md

 # springboot-template-project

-A template project for quickly creating springboot projects.
+> A template project for quickly creating spring-boot projects.